-It is important that all professional staff members work collaboratively to develop the rubrics and discuss the criteria and the levels because they will be used across disciplines.
-Each rubric must identify the critical components that will be assessed for each learning expectation and define the descriptors for each level of performance in those identified components.
-The goal is for the definitions to be so clear that everyone, including faculty, administration, students, parents, and community members, will have a shared understanding of the meaning of each of the expectations.
+It is important that all professional staff members work collaboratively to develop the specific and measurable criteria and the levels because they may be used across grades and disciplines.
+Each measurement must identify the critical components that will be assessed for each learning expectation and define the descriptors for each level of performance in those identified components.
+The goal is for the definitions to be so clear that everyone, including faculty, administrators, students, parents, and community members, will have a shared understanding of the meaning of each of the expectations.

 Once the criteria have been written for each of the learning expectations, the school must describe the specific levels of performance through the creation of a description of the desired outcomes for each level of each criterion in each learning expectation and must indicate the acceptable level of achievement on each rubric.
+For example, there may be varying levels of performance defined for a K-8 school, where students will progress over time developmentally in meeting the learning expectations.

-Schools will define their 21st century learning expectations which address academic, civic, and social competencies through the use of the analytic rubrics so that it is important to be clear to students, parents, and teachers exactly what is expected of students.
-In addition, the analytic rubrics provided must ensure the expectations are measurable and reflect the school's core values and beliefs about learning.
+Schools will define their 21st century learning expectations, which address academic, social, physical, and civic competencies through the use of the measurement tool so that it is important to be clear to students, parents, and teachers exactly what is expected of students.
+In addition, the measurements provided must ensure the expectations are measurable and reflect the school's mission, core values, and beliefs about learning.

-Analytic rubrics are important for two key reasons: (1) they help the student understand the quality of learning expected and what to do to improve and (2) they provide specific information to teachers to inform revisions to curriculum, instructional strategies, and assessment techniques to assist them in helping students achieve at the desired level.
-It is important to understand that the school-wide rubrics will be used to judge the progress of each and every student in meeting the academic expectations in the mission.
+Measurements are important for two key reasons: (1) they help the student understand the quality of learning expected and what to do to improve and (2) they provide specific information to teachers to inform revisions to curriculum, instructional strategies, and assessment techniques to assist them in helping students achieve at the desired level.
+It is important to understand that the measurement will be used to judge the progress of each and every student in meeting the academic expectations in the mission.

-- ✓ Have we created analytic rubrics for each of our 21st century learning expectations so that students, parents, and teachers have a shared understanding of the meaning of each and so that students know how to reach the targeted level of achievement? - ✓ Have we developed an analytic rubric for each of the 21st century learning expectations which we will use to assess the achievement of every student in our school for that expectation? - ✓ Have we identified a plan to ensure that these analytic rubrics are regularly used with all students?
+- ✓ Have we created a measurement for each of our 21st century learning expectations so that students, parents, and teachers have a shared understanding of the meaning of each and so that students know how to reach the targeted level of achievement? - ✓ Have we developed a measurement for each of the 21st century learning expectations, which we will use to assess the achievement of every student in our school for that expectation? - ✓ Have we identified a plan to ensure that the measurements are regularly used with all students?

-V. Implementing the School's Core Values, Beliefs, and Learning Expectations
+V. Implementing the School's Mission, Core Values, Beliefs, and Learning Expectations

-References to the school's core values, beliefs, and learning expectations occur in every Standard throughout the Committee on Public Secondary School's 2011 Standards for Accreditation so their importance to the school in aligning to the Standards is clearly established.
-The information that follows will assist schools in the integration of the school's core values, beliefs, learning expectations and analytic rubrics into the school and district plans for continuous school improvement.
+References to the school's mission, core values, beliefs, and learning expectations occur in every Standard throughout the Committee on Public Elementary and Middle School's 2014 Standards for Accreditation so their importance to the school in aligning to the Standards is clearly established.
+The information that follows will assist schools in the integration of the school's mission, core values, beliefs, learning expectations and measurements into the school and district plans for continuous school improvement.

-Using the Core Values, Beliefs, and 21st Century Learning Expectations in Curriculum
+Using the Mission, Core Values, Beliefs, and 21st Century Learning Expectations in Curriculum